 Risk of Fire.
+When set on

 When set on High Burn Rate and over-riding the Automatic Combustion Control system an over fire situation can occur and may result in a chimney fire.

 Over firing will void the appliance warranty.